Skip to Content

 What Makes Milk Froth?

 Frothing milk isn’t always as simple as creating bubbles.
-There’s a reason that those bubbles are able to form, and it’s not just from introducing air into milk.
+There’s a reason why those bubbles turn into foam, and it’s not just about introducing air into milk.

-Regular cow’s milk is able to froth much easier than oat milk.
-This is because of the fats and proteins that are in cow’s milk, which make it easier to froth.
+As a result, frothing regular cow’s milk is easier than oat milk.
+This is because of the fats and proteins in cow’s milk.

 What Makes Oat Milk Froth?